 How many tools do you use in your day-to-day work?
 I bet it’s quite a few.
 I’ve never counted how many I use myself, but when I started making a list, it turned out the number comes close to 15, although I am not sure all of them are a perfect fit for this article.
 With that being said, as a huge football fan, I decided I’d create a starting eleven of my favourites.

 I figured it would be a good idea to choose a formation for my team, and while you won’t come across a setup like this on a traditional football pitch, I still decided to structure it in a 2-4-2-3 formation.
-Two goalkeepers might seem strange when you think of it, but you’ve got to stay well-organised in the back in order to succeed in the final third of the pitch, right?
+Goalkeepers are a solid foundation of every football team and even though it might seem strange to go with the two of them at the same time, you’ve got to closely analyse everything from the back in order to succeed in the final third of the pitch, right?

-Let’s move to other key players of my team.
-What’s cool about community building and management is the fact, that you don’t always have to build your own community from scratch, but can also become an active member of already existing communities, and trust me, there are many of them, and they are highly-engaged.
+Let’s move to other key players on my team.
+What’s cool about community building and management is the fact, that you don’t always have to build your own community from scratch, but can also become an active member of already existing communities, and trust me, there are many of them, and they are highly engaged.

 A big part of our community management efforts relates to external sites, and those are the ones that we devote the biggest amount of time to: